neilgall/SwiftyKanren/README.md

 ## The DSL

 The language embedded in Swift aims to be an implementation of miniKanren, as far as Swift syntax and semantics allow.
-There are two main concept: _Terms_ and _Goals_.
+There are two main concepts: _Terms_ and _Goals_.
 A `Term` is a value, which can be a string, integer, boolean, nil, or a pair of any of these.
 If you've read SICP you know that pairs allow you to implement lists. `Term` conforms to `ExpressibleByArrayLiteral` so you can write

     [1,2,3]